sadan4/dotfiles/README.md

 Any module using a pinned package **MUST** import /common/users/homeModules/pinned.nix

-To generate the code for a pinned package (commit hash, SRI, etc...)
+To generate the code for a pinned package (commit hash, SRI, etc...) use [nix-versions](https://lazamar.co.uk/nix-versions/)

+Its open source too!
+[Check it out](https://github.com/lazamar/nix-package-versions) and give it a star.
 </details>

 <details><summary><h1>Layout</h1></summary>